GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 <p align="center"><b>Figure 12: Digital Identity Guideline Information Locations</b></p>

-## Why Why the Update to NIST Special Publication 800-63-3?
+## Why the Update to NIST Special Publication 800-63-3?

 NIST Special Publication 800-63-3 was updated to do the following:
 -	Implement Executive Order 13681: Improving the Security of Consumer Financial Transactions.